 the people of Michigan favored the Republican Candidate, Mitt Romney.
 She is a precinct delegate and former 3rd District Committee Member.
 No activism however, has been met with such interest, energy and success as that of being a grassroots activist.
 Kelly has served on presidential, gubernatorial, state and local campaigns when called upon.

 In Grand Rapids, Kelly may be found volunteering at Art Prize, LaughFest, Mel Trotter Ministries, Heart of the Neighborhood and as a board member for Women’s Life local Chapter 888.

 Kelly is married with one adult daughter and resides in Grand Rapids.
-She is employed as a Sales Executive for a Blueprint Tooling company.
-She will complete her BS in July 2013.
+She is employed as a Sales Executive for a Blueprint Tooling company and completed her BS in 2013.

 Michael Banerian is a student at Oakland University and has been involved in politics from an early age.
 His first major effort was fighting a ballot initiative in his local school district, which would have raised taxes while cutting corners in the classroom.
 Michael was able to help organize a successful "Vote No" effort on a large scale, pulling students into the campaign in an effort to have their voices heard.